gallettilance/gallettilance.github.io/assignments/assignment7.md

   - The null hypothesis will use the **original slope or intercept specified during data generation**.

 - **Simulation**:
-  - Run simulations to generate the distribution of the slope or intercept under the null hypothesis.
+  - Use the stored simulations from the data generation step to create the distribution under the null hypothesis.
   - Display a histogram of the simulated slopes or intercepts.
-  - Show the region of the histogram that provides evidence against the null hypothesis.
+  - Mark the observed statistic and the hypothesized value on the histogram.
   - Calculate and display the **p-value** based on the simulations.
   - Add a fun message when the p-value is extremely small (p ≤ 0.0001).

 ### 2. Confidence Intervals

 - **User Inputs**:
+  - **Parameter for Confidence Interval**: Allow the user to select the **slope** or **intercept**.
   - **Confidence Level**: Allow the user to select a confidence level (e.g., 90%, 95%, 99%).

 - **Simulation**:
-  - Run simulations to generate confidence intervals for the slope or intercept.
+  - Use the stored simulations from data generation to compute the confidence interval for the mean estimate.
+  - Compute the mean and standard error of the simulated estimates.
-  - Count the number of times the confidence intervals capture the true parameter value.
+  - Calculate the confidence interval using the t-distribution.
+  - Plot the individual simulated estimates as gray points.
+  - Plot the mean estimate as a colored point.
+  - Plot the confidence interval as a horizontal line.
-  - Display the proportion of intervals that contain the true value.
+  - Mark the true parameter value on the plot.
-  - Plot the confidence intervals and show those that do not contain the true parameter value.
+  - Display whether the confidence interval includes the true parameter.

 ## Instructions

 1. **Extend Your Existing Code**:
-   - Copy relevant code from your assignment 6 to the starter code provided.
+   - Copy relevant code from your Assignment 6 to the starter code provided.
-   - **Add new input fields for users to specify the intercept (β₀) and slope (β₁)**, along with the mean (μ) and variance (σ²).
+   - **Add new input fields for users to specify the intercept (β₀) and slope (β₁)**, along with the mean (μ), variance (σ²), sample size (N), and number of simulations (S).
    - Update the data generation to use these user-specified values.
-   - **Note**: The null hypothesis in your hypothesis testing will use these specified β₀ and β₁ values.
+   - Store the simulated slopes and intercepts from the data generation step for later use.

 2. **Modify the Webpage Workflow**: